vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkgs-aria-integration.md

 In addition to the native vCenter integration, you can enhance the monitoring capabilities by utilizing the Aria Operations Management Pack for Kubernetes

-### Centralised Logging using VMware Aria Operations for Logs
+### Centralized Logging using VMware Aria Operations for Logs

 ## Appendix